message/iata/IT.md

 - students;
 - military personnel.
 2. Passengers must complete a Digital Passenger Locator Form at <a href="https://app.euplf.eu/">https://app.euplf.eu/</a>
+3. Passengers entering or transiting through Italy must have:
+- a negative COVID-19 antigen test taken at most 24 hours before arrival; or
-3. Passengers entering or transiting through Italy must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
+- a negative COVID-19 LAMP, NAAT, PCR, RNA, RT-PCR or TMA test taken at most 72 hours before arrival.
 The test result must be in English, French, Italian or Spanish.
 - This does not apply to:
 - passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, French Guiana, French West Indies (only Guadeloupe and Martinique), Germany, Gibraltar, Greece, Hungary, Iceland, Ireland (Rep.), Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom or Vatican City (Holy See);
 - military personnel;
 - passengers younger than 6 years;
 - more exemptions can be found at <a href="https://tinyurl.com/2wxhvfbv">https://tinyurl.com/2wxhvfbv</a> .
 4. Passengers entering or transiting through Italy from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, French Guiana, French West Indies (only Guadeloupe and Martinique), Germany, Gibraltar, Greece, Hungary, Iceland, Ireland (Rep.), Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mayotte, Monaco, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland or United Kingdom must have:
-- a negative COVID-19 antigen or NAAT test taken at most 48 hours before arrival; or
+- a negative COVID-19 antigen test taken at most 48 hours before arrival; or
+- a negative COVID-19 LAMP, NAAT, PCR, RNA, RT-PCR or TMA test taken at most 72 hours before arrival; or
 - a COVID-19 recovery certificate issued at most 180 days before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days and at most 270 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
 All documents must be in English, French, Italian or Spanish.